 Most people ball their football socks as they do their normal socks.
 But this is a route to saggy socks as the elastic that is woven around the sock becomes stretched and stressed and can not bounce back to its original position.
 It is this stretching of the elastic that causes the socks to no longer fit snugly around the legs.
 Once they’re completely dry, fold them up instead of balling them.

 3. Buy Better Socks

 Wash your socks in cool temperatures of no more than 30 degrees Celsius.
 The reason for this is that higher temperatures can damage the elasticity and thus cause sagging in time.
-Ideally, hand-wash them, as it gives you a chance to prewash them and then clean them again in cleaner water.
+Ideally, them, as it gives you a chance to prewash them and then clean them again in cleaner water.
 Squeeze the socks to get out excess water, and never wring them as this will damage the elastics.
 When it comes to drying, let them air-dry, preferably outside, rather than drying them on a radiator.
 Never use a tumble dryer.

 Following these simple top tips will mean less saggy football socks that stay up and can be worn again and again in comfort.
 Remember, the better the condition your kit is in, the more you can focus on the game.